tashakim/MyRiskCluster/README.md

 # PennAppsXXI

-A full stack application built using Firebase, using Google Cloud Platform that detects high mental health risk clusters
+A full stack application built using Firebase, and Google Cloud Platform to detect high mental-health risk clusters affected by the Covid-19 Pandemic.